Modern Minimal Perfect Hashing: A Survey: Experiments on ARM Machine

 \section{Experiments on ARM Machine}

 In addition to the x86 machine that we perform our main experiments on, we run the comparison on an ARM machine as well.
 In this section, we give an overview over the results.
-We use an Ampere Altra Q80-3 processor with 80 cores and a base clock speed of 3.00GHz.
+We use an Ampere Altra Q80-3 processor with 80 cores, pinned to its base clock speed of 3.00GHz.
 The sizes of the L1 and L2 data caches are 64 KiB and 1 MiB per core, and the L3 cache has a size of 32 MiB.
 The machine runs Rocky Linux 9.4 with Linux 5.14.0.
 We use the GNU C++ compiler version 14.2.0 with optimization flags \texttt{-O3 -march=native}.
 For the competitors written in Rust, we compile in release mode with \texttt{target-cpu=native}.
 Because the machine does not support AVX instructions, we do not include SIMDRecSplit in our evaluation.
 There are no competitors that specifically support the vector instructions on ARM machines, but the compiler might still automatically vectorize parts of all competitors. \Cref{fig:paretoArm} gives our main comparison on the ARM machine.
+Overall, the measurements are very similar to the Intel machine.
+We outline differences below.
+Note that an earlier version of this paper compared the machines without pinning the clock speed.
+This led to different results where the ARM machine was generally slower despite its higher base clock speed.
+This indicates that perfect hashing profits from Intel's TurboBoost, even though it does not effect the relative performance of the approaches.

-\myparagraph{Construction\@.} Overall, the ARM machine is slower, which can be explained by the fact that it is a server machine with lower base clock speed.
-On the ARM machine, Bip.
-ShockHash-Flat is Pareto optimal mainly because ShockHash gets slower.
+\myparagraph{Construction\@.} On the ARM machine, ShockHash gets slower.
 The reason for this is that the splittings profit most from SIMD parallelism, and the approaches do not have an ARM implementation.
 This is also the reason why SIMDRecSplit is missing completely.
-The construction throughput of FiPS surpasses the one of PtrHash, in contrast to the Intel machine.
+This makes Bipartite ShockHash-Flat better relatively, given that it does not need splittings.
+The construction of FiPS gets slightly faster than on the Intel machine.

-\myparagraph{Queries\@.} In terms of query throughput, all approaches are slower on the ARM machine as well.
-However, PTHash and PHOBIC are impacted most, showing smaller queries even in comparison to other approaches.
+\myparagraph{Queries\@.} PHast and MorphisHash have slightly faster queries on the ARM machine, while PtrHash and PHOBIC are slower.
+Overall, the performance is very similar.